glassdb/webEditionHome/docs/install/gettingStartedWithTode.md

 broken for Windows in Pharo1.4.
-I believe that the FileTree implementation for Windows in Pharo3.0 is functional, but I'm afraid that the keymapping issues aren't yet solved and I haven't built a one-click for Pharo3.0 (it appears that there is no on-click available for Pharo3.0 so there's even more work that needs to be done to produce a tODE image based on Pharo3.0...).
+I believe that the FileTree implementation for Windows in Pharo3.0 is functional, but I'm afraid that the keymapping issues aren't yet solved and I haven't built a one-click for Pharo3.0 (it appears that there is no one-click available for Pharo3.0 so there's even more work that needs to be done to produce a tODE image based on Pharo3.0...).
 It **is** possible to use a Pharo1.4 tODE with Windows, but updating the client software is problematic.
 At the end of the day, I would say that if you need to use a Windows client, you should wait for a bit until I solve the Pharo3.0 issues.

 ### Download tODE Client
-The current version of the one-click tODE client is `0.0.2`.
+The current version of the one-click tODE client is `0.0.4`.
-Version `0.0.1-p2.0` is based upon [Pharo2.0][4] and `0.0.2-1.4` is based upon Pharo1.4
+Version `0.0.4-p2.0` is based upon [Pharo2.0][4] and `0.0.4-p1.4` is based upon Pharo1.4
-(at the moment, the only the Pharo1.4 version of the `0.0.2` one-click is available).
 Click on the link below to download the Pharo version of your choice:

   * [tODE_0.0.4-p2.0][6]